How are the SNP improving Scotland’s digital infrastructure?

 Digital connectivity is critical to opening up economic opportunity in every part of Scotland.
 While telecommunications is reserved, the Scottish Government has taken action to ensure Scotland is better connected.

 Digital Scotland Superfast Broadband (DSSB) have connected more than 870,000 premises so far, with more homes and business to come through 2018.
-According to Ofcom, "Superfast broadband availability in Scotland has increased at a faster rate than other UK nations."
+We have now exceeded our target to deliver fibre broadband to 95 per cent of homes and businesses by the end of 2017.
+And according to Ofcom, "Superfast broadband availability in Scotland has increased at a faster rate than other UK nations."

 We will now go further and ensure that all homes and businesses across Scotland have access to superfast broadband by 2021, committing £600 million to the programme ‘Reaching 100%’.
 In the coming year the Scottish Government will launch the first phase of the project, focusing on delivering superfast broadband access to Scotland’s rural and island communities, to provide a truly national fibre network.

 We are committed to delivering free wi-fi throughout major town and city centres across Scotland.
 And we will aim to make Scotland the most attractive place in the UK to invest in telecoms and will match the UK government’s rates relief on certain new fibre investment.